-Following the fire that destroyed Delhi’s Natural History Museum, we check the fire-preparedness of some of the city’s top institutions.
+Following the fire that destroyed Delhi’s Natural History Museum on Tuesday, mid-day puts to test the fire-preparedness of some of the city’s top institutions.
 The result is a mixed bag

 Bhau Daji Lad Museum